Who can compete in the Canadian Community Newspaper Awards (CCNAwards)?

 Yes.
 Send three consecutive columns whether they are weekly, biweekly, or monthly.
 Attach an explanatory letter from the editor or publisher, explaining the circumstances.

-I would like to enter the Arts Coverage or Sports Coverage category.
+I would like to enter the Arts Coverage.
 What do I submit?

-The category definitions for Best Coverage of the Arts and Best Sports Coverage mention that 3 to 5 different works must be submitted.
+The category definition for Best Coverage of the Arts mentions that 3 to 5 different works must be submitted.
 A work is defined as a single story, feature, editorial, stand-alone photo, or photo essay.
 If a story turns onto a second page, be sure to submit both tearsheets.
 Similarly, if you are submitting a photo essay, submit all tearsheets on which the photo essay was published.